-To rate the roof boxes within this article, we based our recommendations upon our own experience of using multiple, plenty of research and a number of factors.
+To rate the roof boxes within our roundup, we based our recommendations on testing, our experience using multiple models, the latest research and several factors.
 Some of the factors that we considered included the capacity, load rating, design, size and colour options, locks, ease of installation, supplied accessories, warranty and value for money.

 Below is a list of the best roof boxes that offer plenty of storage capacity and are suitable for most cars.

-Thule are a highly reputable brand in the UK that are well known for their roof boxes and other accessories.
-The Motion XT series of roof box that they manufacturer is regarded as one of the best on the market and it’s available in a variety of sizes to best suit your car and luggage requirements.
+Thule is a highly reputable brand in the UK that’s well known for their roof boxes and other accessories.
+The Motion XT series of roof box that they offer is regarded as one of the best on the market and it’s available in a variety of sizes to best suit your car and luggage requirements.

 Depending upon your budget, the Thule Motion XT is the ultimate car roof box that provides ample space for all your gear.
-The main drawback is the premium price tag but it’s a worthwhile investment that will last many years.
+The main drawback is the premium price tag but it’s a worthwhile investment that’ll last many years.

 Another Thule roof box is the Ocean series, which is a more affordable alternative that’s available in four different sizes.
 Whether you drive a small or large car, this roof box is suitable for all types of cars with a higher profile design.